English Detective #25, Choices-- and how choices make heroes: Nov. 5,2013

 Transit visas are temporary permits to pass through a country on the way to somewhere else

-Read this paragraph for a quick vocabulary review:
+Read this discussion of immigration for a quick vocabulary review:

 Word Family Investigator: Ponere (component, dispose, exposure, positive, and more)

 A note if you get gmail: Have you missed any issues of English Detective?
 If you find English Detective in your Promotions box, you can move it to your Primary box (if you want) by clicking on it and dragging it there, then clicking 'Yes' when asked if you